GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/core/huggingface/initialize/README.md

 The jetstream-pytorch image expects the token to be mounted at `/huggingface/HUGGINGFACE_TOKEN`.
-This requires modifying or adding an additional path to the `SecretProviderClass`es
+This requires modifying or adding an additional path to the `SecretProviderClass`es.

-- Modify the `SecretProviderClass`
+- Modify the `SecretProviderClass`es.

   ```yaml
   apiVersion: secrets-store.csi.x-k8s.io/v1